-To send flowers in memory of Charles H Tompkins Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Charles H Tompkins Jr., please visit our Heartfelt Sympathies Store.

 Born at home on May 22, 1930, In Somerset, Massachusetts, Chick (Chuck), was one of two sons and two daughters born to Charles H. Tompkins and Mary R. (Dailey) Tompkins.
 On his father’s side, he was descended from English settlers who arrived on this continent in the seventeenth century on the ship Truelove, his ancestors originally having settled in what is now Little Compton, R.I.; on his mother’s side, Irish immigrants in the nineteenth century.

 In his youth he attended Pottersville Grammar School in Somerset, class of 1944, and in 1948 was a graduate of Somerset High School.
 From early age, very interested in sports, although somewhat handicapped, he actively participated on a non-organized level, and became an accomplished duck pin bowler.
 Ultimately, on individual and/or team levels, he contested in duck, candle, ten and rubber-band duck pin bowling.

 With the formation of the Somerset Little League in 1051, he was manager of the Somerset Little League Red Sox for the first two years of that league, the team finishing the second in the first year and winning the championship in the second.

 His education on hold because of recurring illness and uncertain military draft status during the Korean War (five attempts at enlistment and a medical rejection each time), on the day in 1952, at the Army processing center in Boston, where he was to be inducted into the army as a draftee, he was medically rejected for a final time.